robcarver17/pysystemtrade/docs/data.md

 arctic_multiple_prices = arcticFuturesMultiplePricesData()
 multiple_prices = arctic_multiple_prices.get_multiple_prices("EDOLLAR")

-adjusted_prices = futuresAdjustedPrices.stich_multiple_prices(multiple_prices)
+adjusted_prices = futuresAdjustedPrices.stitch_multiple_prices(multiple_prices)
 ```

 The adjustment defaults to the panama method.
-If you want to use your own stitching method then override the method `futuresAdjustedPrices.stich_multiple_prices`.
+If you want to use your own stitching method then override the method `futuresAdjustedPrices.stitch_multiple_prices`.

 <a name="fxPrices"></a>